ThePhD/ThePhD.github.io/_top_pages/about.md

 # Credit

 The adorable favicon is the Twitter Sheep Emoji from [Twemoji 2.7](https://github.com/twitter/twemoji).
 The avatar is something I drew by hand!
-This file is an example of a page in Jekyll, that automatically shows up in the header navigation, you can delete or modify this file freely.